nathanael-fijalkow/games_book/_sources/11_Counters/complexity.md

-Unlike general vector games and configuration reachability asymmetric ones, coverability, non-termination, and parity@parity vector game asymmetric vector games are decidable.
+Unlike general vector games and configuration reachability asymmetric ones, coverability, non-termination, and parity asymmetric vector games are decidable.
 We survey in this section the best known complexity bounds for every case; see {prf:ref}`11-tbl:cmplx` at the end of the chapter for a summary.

 (11-sec:up)=
 ## Upper Bounds
 We begin with complexity upper bounds.
-The main results are that parity@parity vector game games with existential initial credit can be solved in  coNP, but are in  kEXP[2] with "given initial credit".
+The main results are that parity games with existential initial credit can be solved in  \textrm{coNP}, but are in  \textrm{kEXP}[2] with "given initial credit".
 In both cases however, the complexity is pseudo-polynomial if both the dimension $k$ and the number of priorities $d$ are fixed, which is rather good news: one can hope that, in practice, both